Regexp introduction

 => false

-# 'i' is a modifier to enable case insensitive matching
+# 'i' modifier enables case insensitive matching

 >> sentence.match?(/this/i)